popular0/ERC721ForceFees/README.md

 # ERC721ForceFees

-## Sample custom ERC721 to enforce a flat fee on token transfer
+## Example custom ERC721 to enforce a flat fee on token transfer

-This sample contract utilizes a custom OpenZeppelin ERC721 - ``"FutureERC721"`` -  that has been modified (by me) to assume that the following Solidity issue has been resolved:
+This example contract utilizes a custom OpenZeppelin ERC721 - ``"FutureERC721"`` -  that has been modified (by me) to assume that the following Solidity issue has been resolved:

 >https://github.com/ethereum/solidity/issues/11253